mikegcoleman/fed-summit-hol/docker-orchestration/README.md

 Your sleep-app has been doing amazing after hitting Reddit and HN.
 It's now number 1 on the Apple Store!
 You have scaled up during the holidays and down during the slow season.
 Now you are doing maintenance on one of your servers so you will need to gracefully take a server out of the swarm without interrupting service to your customers.

-Take a look at the status of your nodes again by running `docker node ls` on **node0-a**.
+Take a look at the status of your nodes again by running `docker node ls` on **node1**.

 ```
 $ docker node ls
 ID                           HOSTNAME  STATUS  AVAILABILITY  MANAGER STATUS
-6dlewb50pj2y66q4zi3egnwbi *  node0-a   Ready   Active        Leader
+6dlewb50pj2y66q4zi3egnwbi *  node1   Ready   Active        Leader
-ym6sdzrcm08s6ohqmjx9mk3dv    node2-c   Ready   Active
+ym6sdzrcm08s6ohqmjx9mk3dv    node3   Ready   Active
-yu3hbegvwsdpy9esh9t2lr431    node1-b   Ready   Active
+yu3hbegvwsdpy9esh9t2lr431    node2   Ready   Active
 ```

-You will be taking **node1-b** out of service for maintenance.
+You will be taking **node2** out of service for maintenance.

-If you haven't already done so, please SSH in to **node1-b**.
+If you haven't already done so, please SSH in to **node2**.

 ```
-$ ssh ubuntu@<node0-a IP address>
+$ ssh docker@<node2 IP address>
 ```

 Then lets see the containers that you have running there.

 ```
 $ docker ps
 CONTAINER ID        IMAGE                   COMMAND                  CREATED              STATUS                        PORTS               NAMES
-4e7ea1154ea4        ubuntu@sha256:dd7808d8792c9841d0b460122f1acf0a2dd1f56404f8d1e56298048885e45535   "sleep infinity"    9 minutes ago       Up 9 minutes                            sleep-app.6.35t0eamu0rueeozz0pj2xaesi
+e09ef58ecad8        chrch/docker-pets:1.0   "/bin/sh -c 'pytho..."
+About a minute ago   Up About a minute (healthy)                       pets.1.kgki2xjos8ae7niwpnnsrstu9
 ```

-You can see that we have one of the slepp-app containers running here (your output might look different though).
+You can see that we have one of the petse containers running here (your output might look different though).

+Take a note of the red host name in the prompt it should look something like `[ip-172-31-59-196]`

-Now lets jump back to **node0-a** (the Swarm manager) and take **node1-b** out of service.
+Now lets jump back to **node1** (the Swarm manager) and take **node2** out of service.
 To do that, lets run `docker node ls` again.

 ```
 $ docker node ls
 ID                           HOSTNAME          STATUS  AVAILABILITY  MANAGER STATUS
-6dlewb50pj2y66q4zi3egnwbi *  node0-a   Ready   Active        Leader
+e89w8xqkzsnucfdstkpwr1wxi    ip-172-31-59-196  Ready   Active
-ym6sdzrcm08s6ohqmjx9mk3dv    node2-c   Ready   Active
+jke36pkdd2c8gj9c83du8o7wi    ip-172-31-60-206  Ready   Active
-yu3hbegvwsdpy9esh9t2lr431    node1-b   Ready   Active
+kwu7nh9vn02l46uh0py8fytnl *  ip-172-31-60-146  Ready   Active        Leader
 ```

+We are going to take the **ID** for **node2** (match that red host name you took note of to the output you got from `docker node ls` to find the appropriate ID).

-We are going to take the **ID** for **node1-b** and run `docker node update --availability drain yu3hbegvwsdpy9esh9t2lr431`.
-We are using the **node1-b** host **ID** as input into our `drain` command.
+Next run `docker node update --availability drain <Node2 ID>` (substituting your container ID).
+We are using the **node2** host **ID** as input into our `drain` command (not the host name from the previous step).

 ```
-$ docker node update --availability drain yu3hbegvwsdpy9esh9t2lr431
+$ docker node update --availability drain e89w8xqkzsnucfdstkpwr1wxi
 ```
 Check the status of the nodes

 ```
 $ docker node ls
 ID                           HOSTNAME          STATUS  AVAILABILITY  MANAGER STATUS
+e89w8xqkzsnucfdstkpwr1wxi    ip-172-31-59-196  Ready   Drain
+jke36pkdd2c8gj9c83du8o7wi    ip-172-31-60-206  Ready   Active
-6dlewb50pj2y66q4zi3egnwbi *  node0-a   Ready   Active        Leader
+kwu7nh9vn02l46uh0py8fytnl *  ip-172-31-60-146  Ready   Active        Leader
-ym6sdzrcm08s6ohqmjx9mk3dv    node2-c   Ready   Active
-yu3hbegvwsdpy9esh9t2lr431    node1-b   Ready   Drain
 ```

-Node **node1-b** is now in the `Drain` state.
+Node **node2** is now in the `Drain` state.

-Switch back to **node1-b** and see what is running there by running `docker ps`.
+Switch back to **node2** and see what is running there by running `docker ps`.

 ```
 $ docker ps
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```

- **node1-b** does not have any containers running on it.
+ **node2** does not have any containers running on it.

-Lastly, check the service again on **node0-a** to make sure that the container were rescheduled.
-You should see all four containers running on the remaining two nodes.
+Lastly, check the service again on **node1** to make sure that the container were rescheduled.
+You should see all three containers running on the remaining two nodes.
+Swarm automatically restarted the container on a healthy host when we put **node2** into drain mode.

 ```
-$ docker service ps sleep-app
+$ docker service ps pets
 ID                  NAME                IMAGE                   NODE                DESIRED STATE       CURRENT STATE            ERROR               PORTS
-7k0flfh2wpt1  sleep-app.1      ubuntu:latest  node0-a  Running        Running 25 minutes ago
-wol6bzq7xf0v  sleep-app.2      ubuntu:latest  node2-c  Running        Running 18 minutes ago
-s3548wki7rlk  sleep-app.6      ubuntu:latest  node2-c  Running        Running 3 minutes ago
+te1ns6b73yvv        pets.1              chrch/docker-pets:1.0   ip-172-31-60-146    Running             Starting 1 second ago
-35t0eamu0rue   \_ sleep-app.6  ubuntu:latest  node1-b  Shutdown       Shutdown 3 minutes ago
+kgki2xjos8ae         \_ pets.1          chrch/docker-pets:1.0   ip-172-31-59-196    Shutdown            Shutdown 1 second ago
+lzoaz57txwhn        pets.2              chrch/docker-pets:1.0   ip-172-31-60-146    Running             Running 5 minutes ago
-44s8d59vr4a8  sleep-app.7      ubuntu:latest  node0-a  Running        Running 18 minutes ago
+r1dq2luwwub6        pets.5              chrch/docker-pets:1.0   ip-172-31-60-206    Running             Running 16 minutes ago
 ```

 # <a name="cleanup"></a>Cleaning Up

-Execute the `docker service rm sleep-app` command on **node0-a** to remove the service called *myservice*.
+Execute the `docker service rm pets` command on **node1** to remove the service called *pets*.

 ```
-$ docker service rm sleep-app
+$ docker service rm pets
+pets
 ```

-Execute the `docker ps` command on **node0-a** to get a list of running containers.
+Execute the `docker ps` command on **node1** to get a list of running containers.

 ```
 $ docker ps